Best Nintendo Switch accessories: push the hybrid console to its limit

 ➖ Few designs to choose between

 The Orzly carry case for the Nintendo Switch and Nintendo Switch OLED is one of the simplest and cheapest ways to transport the handheld console.
 It’s a little austere, but you get what you pay for.
-For a little over $15, you get a sturdy case, space to keep eight cartridges, and room for Joy-Cons, cables, and anything else you think you’ll need on the go.
-It won’t be able to take the Switch’s dock, but really, can’t you just lug that in a backpack?
+For a little over $15, that means a sturdy case, space to keep eight cartridges, and room for Joy-Cons, cables, and anything else you think you’ll need on the go.
+It won’t be able to hold the Switch’s dock, but really, can’t you just lug it around in a backpack?

 Importantly, it’s sturdy and reliable.
 Most people don’t need endless depths of storage space or battery-assisted cases to charge their Switch on the go.
 If you don’t mind the plain color and no-frills design, the Orzly case will see you right.